wisq/sundog/README.md

 ## Stats logged

-### `sundog.goes.xray`
+### GOES X-Ray Flux

-Solar X-ray flux data.
+Solar X-ray flux data is logged to the `sundog.goes.xray` stat (watts per cubic metre).
 This is retrieved from two URLs (primary/secondary) and aggregated into a single Datadog stat for ease of graphing.

 Tags:

 * `primary` (true/false): Whether the data was retrieved from the primary dataset, or the secondary one.
   * Generally, it seems the newer satellite is the primary.
-* Tag `source` (e.g. "GOES-15"): What satellite the data is from.
+* `source` (e.g. "GOES-15"): What satellite the data is from.
-* Tag `wavelength` (short/long): What X-ray wavelength is being collected.
+* `wavelength` (short/long): What X-ray wavelength is being collected.
   * At the time of writing, `short` is 0.5 to 4.0 Ångströms (tenths of a nanometre), and `long` is 1.0 to 8.0 Ångströms.
   * Thus, there's significant overlap between the two.

+### ACE Solar Wind Data

+The SWEPAM instrument from the ACE satellite is logged to three different stats, giving information about the current solar wind activity:

+* `sundog.ace_swepam.proton_density` (protons per cubic metre)
+* `sundog.ace_swepam.bulk_speed` (kilometres per second)
+* `sundog.ace_swepam.ion_temperature` (degrees Kelvin)

+Tags:

+* `status` (nominal/bad_data/no_data): An advisory field in the SWEPAM data.
+  * Can be used to filter graphs to reliable (`nominal`) data if you're experiencing disruptive spikes during `bad_data` segments.
+  * As with other stats, if the data is truly missing, Sundog will not submit any data to Datadog for that time point.

 ## Dependencies